rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 2 Errata.md

 ### Exercise 2: Integrate an Active Directory forest with an Azure Active Directory tenant

-Task 1: Create an Azure Active Directory tenant and activate an EMS E5 trial<br>
+Skip Task 1: Create an Azure Active Directory tenant and activate an EMS E5 trial<br>
-Step 6:  recommend initials then Contoso when creating the initial domain name<br>

-Note:  do not close the Captia once it says Tenant Creation in Progress<br>
-Step 7:  Select navigate to tenant when successful<br>
-Skip to Step 11<br>

-Task 3: Purchase a custom domain name<br>
-Step 1:  Navigate to Azure Active Directory > Manage tenants > Select the Contoso Marketing Tenant > Switch <br>
-Skip Step 2<br>
-Step 9:  change the email to a valid email you use<br>
-Step 12:  If deployment fails continue with the next task.<br>
-Your custom domain name will not verify but the lab will still work<br>
-Task 6: Install Azure AD Connect<br>
-Step 18:  Password is demo@pass123<br>
-Step 25:  Password is demo@pass123<br>
-Task 9: Initiate and verify directory synchronization<br>
-Step 11:  In Chrome<br>
-Task 11: Perform Hybrid Azure AD join<br>
+Task 5:  Configure DNS suffix in the Contoso Active Directory forest <br>
-Step 3;  Login as  corp\AGAyers<br>
+Step 6:  Use Contoso.com as alternate name

 # NOTE:  At the end of module, delete all the resources created in the module